There are multiple ways to pay for your education at SJCC. We can help you discover the options available to you.

 Summer 2018, Fall 2018, Spring 2019, Summer 2019

 The Financial Aid Office helps SJCC students apply for and obtain funds from a variety of financial aid programs.
-Visit the office during office hours or attend one of several workshops held throughout the year.
+Visit us office during open hours or attend one of several workshops held throughout the year.
 Check with the Financial Aid Office for more details.

 *Subsidized Direct Loans *Unsubsidized Direct Loans *PLUS Loans (Parent Loans)